Validating a Machine Learning Approach to Identify Quenched Jets in Heavy-Ion Collisions: Simulated samples

-We apply the machine learning approach to the photon-jet samples because the photon energy can be used to calibrate the jet energy loss independently.
-Similarly to what we would do in experiments, we select \textsc{Jewel} events where the highest-$ p_T $ photon and highest-$ p_T $ jet in the event have an angular separation of $ 7\pi/8 $.
+The machine learning approach is applied to photon-jet events, where the photon energy provides an independent calibration of the jet energy loss.
+Following experimental practice, we select \textsc{Jewel} events in which the highest-$p_T$ photon and highest-$ p_T $ jet in the event have an angular separation of $ 7\pi/8 $.
 The jets selected for training (learning set) have back-to-back photons with $ p_T \in [\SI{200}, \SI{300}] \text{~GeV}$, jet $ p_T > \SI{40}{GeV}$, and $ |\eta| < 2.0 $.
 This photon energy cut during training constrains the neural network, ensuring that it learns primarily from energy loss rather than fragmentation bias.
 However, a well-trained model applied to jet quenching classification across different observables (classification set) can adapt to a photon energy range without an upper limit (e.g., $ p_T^\gamma > \SI{200}{GeV}$).

 The reconstructed jets are reclustered using the Cambridge/Aachen (C/A) algorithm ~\cite{Dokshitzer:1997in} to extract jet substructure observables.
 The C/A algorithm organizes the jet constituents into an angularly ordered clustering tree.
 Within this structure, significant splittings are identified using the iterative soft-drop grooming procedure~\cite{Larkoski:2014wba}, which removes soft, wide-angle branches while retaining those that satisfy the soft-drop condition,